sahaantor149/sahaantor149/README.md

 # Hello, I'm Antor Saha! 👋

-I'm a passionate Full-stack Web Developer with PHP, Laravel, and WordPress expertise.
+I'm a passionate full-stack web developer with PHP, Laravel, and WordPress expertise.
 Transforming ideas into seamless digital experiences is my forte.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I am strategic and goal-oriented, and I always work with an end goal in mind.
+I am strategic and goal-oriented and always work with an end goal in mind.

 ## 🚀 What I Do